percona/pmm-doc/docs/details/commands/pmm-admin.md

 By default, PMM decides the limit for the number of collections to monitor the collStats and indexStats collectors.

-If you decide to set another limit you could do that with `--max-collections-limit` parameter.
+You can also set an additional limit for the collStats, indexStats, dbStats, and topmetrics collectors with the --max-collections-limit parameter.

 Set the value of the parameter `--max-collections-limit` to: